 The Fine Art with Psychology programme adheres to the QAA Benchmark Statements for Art & Design 2019 and Psychology (2019).
-The award is located at level 6 of the FHEQ.
+This award is located at Level 6 of the OfS sector recognised standards.

 These educational aims are consistent with the QAA subject benchmarks, and are intended to define a learning narrative, which fosters in students: